What to See at the Hoh Rain Forest (Full Guide!)

 2. Hall of Mosses

-The Hall of Mosses is my absolute favorite thing to see in the Hoh Rain Forest.
+The Hall of Mosses is my absolute favorite thing to see.
 In all my travels, I have never seen a place as green.
-(Including my trip to the Amazon Rainforest!)

 The trailhead to the Hall of Mosses is near the visitor center.
 The Hall of Mosses loop trail is .8 miles long with 100 total feet of elevation gain.
-It’s a very easy hike, and is suitable for most abilities.
+It’s a very easy hike and is suitable for most abilities.
 (It’s also a very kid-friendly hike!)
-You can read recent trip reports here
+You can read recent trip reports on the website linked above as well.

 As you walk along the trail, there are plenty of interpretive signs.
 Be sure to stay on the trail to preserve this landscape.
 Botanists are sure to love this trail, as there are dozens of different types of mosses that grow in Olympic National Park.
 Pay careful attention to the mosses and see how many different types of moss you can identify!
-This website is helpful in learning about the many different types of mosses and lichens that grow in the forest.
+This website about mosses is helpful in learning about the many different types you’ll find in the forest.

 3. Spruce Nature Trail